sundayezeilo/lifestyle/README.md

 ##  Credit

-* Credit to [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for this very creative design. ⭐️⭐️⭐️⭐️⭐️
+* Credit to [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for this very creative UI. ⭐️⭐️⭐️⭐️⭐️